 The Equal-Life project

-The EU-funded Equal-Life project will develop and utilise the exposome concept in an integrated study of the external exposome and its social aspects and of measurable internal physiological factors and link those to a child's development and life course mental health.
-This will be done using a novel approach combining exposure data to characterise, measure, model and understand influences at different developmental stages.
+The EU-funded Equal-Life project develops and utilises the exposome concept in an integrated study of the external exposome and its social aspects and of measurable internal physiological factors and links those to children's development and life course mental health.
+This is done using a novel approach that combines exposure data to characterise, measure, model and understand influences at different developmental stages of children and adolescents.
 The goal is to propose the best supportive environments for all children.

 Animation: Equal-Life explained